 - Triggered by either Analytics consumer, AnLF via ML model provisioning or MTLF internal (VFL Server is a trusted AF):

 Step 0a (case A).
-If the NWDAF containing AnLF that wants to perform inference and does not have a model, it discovers an NWDAF containing MTLF from NRF and sends a subscription request for a model to the NWDAF containing MTLF using Nnwdaf_MLModelProvision_Subscribe
+If the NWDAF containing AnLF that wants to perform inference and does not have a model, it discovers an NWDAF containing MTLF from NRF and sends a subscription request for a model to the NWDAF containing MTLF using Nnwdaf_MLModelProvision_Subscribe with parameters listed in clause 6.2A.2.

 Step 0b. (case A).
 If the discovered NWDAF containing MTLF decides to use VFL for the subscription and realizes it cannot be VFL server but wants an AF to act as VFL server, the NWDAF containing MTLF discovers an AF as VFL server according to 6.2H.2.1, and may send a request to the VFL server AF using Naf_Training_Subscribe including Analytics ID, optionally Notification target address, the AF as VFL server starts VFL Training according to step 2.
 The NWDAF containing MTLF may either send in the service subscription response that no ML model available due to VFL model to be used, the NWDAF containing AnLF may request the inference output using the requested Analytics ID as described in step 1 of clause 6.2H.2.4.1.
-Alternatively, the NWDAF containing MTLF may indicate that training is ongoing, then step 1 follows.NOTE 1: The AF may have registered in NRF for the particular Analytics ID that it can perform Inference for it.
+Alternatively, the NWDAF containing MTLF may indicate that training is ongoing, then step 1 follows.
+When the VFL training is complete, the VFL server AF sends VFL training complete message to MTLF together with the VFL correlation ID and Analytics ID.
+The MTLF forwards the VFL training complete message to AnLF with the VFL correlation ID, Analytics ID and VFL server AF ID.
+The AnLF may store the mapping relationship between VFL correlation ID and Analytics ID.
+The AnLF may later send the VFL correlation ID to VFL server AF in the analytics request after it receives Analytics request or subscription from consumer NF.

+If the received Nnwdaf_MLModelProvision_Subscribe service by MTLF contains the time when ML Model is needed, the MTLF may request VFL server AF for VFL training, the request may include Analytics ID and the time when ML Model is needed received.
+The VFL server AF estimates the the VFL training completion time using Analytics ID and compare it with the time when ML Model is needed.
+If the VFL training completion time is no later than the time when ML Model is needed, the AF may start VFL training.
+If not, the VFL server AF send the time when ML Model is needed can not be fulfilled to MTLF together with estimated VFL training completion time and MTLF forwards them to AnLF.

+If the NF consumer provides time when Analytics information is needed in the Analytics request, the AnLF may include the time in the analytics request to the VFL server.
+The VFL server may perform same time checking as case D.

+NOTE 1: The AF may have registered in NRF for the particular Analytics ID that it can perform Inference for it.
 In this case no training will be performed.

-- Triggered by either Analytics consumer, AnLF via ML model provisioning (VFL Server is a trusted AF):
+- Triggered by either Analytics consumer, AnLF via ML model provisioning (VFL Server is NWDAF containing MTLF):

-Step 0c. (case B).
+Step 0c. (case C).
 Same as step 0a, in addition if the discovered NWDAF containing MTLF decides to use VFL for the subscription and it can be VFL server, the VFL server starts VFL Training according to step 2.